The Tool Shed Blog

 This brings up a new question: How does HubSpot count the number of contacts and customers from ads?

-If a user clicks on one of your ads and the visitor has his first session (an interrupted period that a user spent online) on the web and converted via a form, HubSpot considers the user a “new contact.”
-This conversion will also be the one that creates them as a contact as well.
+If a user clicks on one of your ads and the visitor has his first session (an uninterrupted period that a user spends online) on the web and is converted via a form, HubSpot labels the user a “new contact.”
+Also, this conversion will be the one that additionally creates them as a contact.In the complex world of digital marketing, Facebook lead ads serve as one of the most potent tools.
+If the lead ad submission was the contact's first form submission, the contact will be attributed to the ad.

 1. The HubSpot tracking code must be installed on the page to which your users are directed.